openfun/kubic/README.md

 *Put yourself in the folder corresponding to the provider you want*

 Now we've got our s3 bucket, fill the `backend.conf.template` with the information you previously obtained.
+You may choose a name for your state file (using the `key` field).
 They are needed for Terraform to know in what state your cluster is or will be or has been.

 Next :

 - Provide the correct variables in a `.tfvars` file.
+List of variables is available in the `variables.tf` file, along with description and default values;
-- Copy the `credentials.auto.tfvars.json.template` to `credentials.auto.tfvars.json` and fill it with the corresponding credentials
+- Copy the `credentials.auto.tfvars.json.template` to `credentials.auto.tfvars.json` and fill it with the corresponding credentials;
-- Do a `terraform init`, then `terraform plan` then `terraform apply` to create your cluster.
+- Do a `terraform init -backend=backend.conf`, then `terraform plan` then `terraform apply` to create your cluster.
+Doing so, your Terraform state will be saved in the s3 bucket.

 ## Hashicorp Vault